mindsdb/mindsdb/mindsdb/integrations/handlers/email_handler/README.md

 };
 ```

 It creates a database that comes with the `emails` table.

-## Usage

 Now you can query for emails like this:

 ```sql
 SELECT *